LuxDev-42/Nolla-Installer/README.md

 ## Future Plans

-I might revisit this project to implement improvements such as automated Fabric installation, better error handling, and a graphical interface.
+The plan was to revisit this project to implement improvements such as automated Fabric installation, better error handling, and a graphical interface.
+I wont touch this project any longer.

 ---